viewflow/viewflow/README.rst

 That's all you need to setup this flow.

-Next, you can see how to define custom views, and meet with other concepts of django-viewflow http://kmmbvnr.github.io/django-viewflow/
+Next, you can see how to define custom views, and meet other concepts of django-viewflow at http://kmmbvnr.github.io/django-viewflow/

-More examples available in `tests\\examples` directory
+More examples are available in the `tests\\examples` directory.

 License